-The town board does hereby find that the management of stormwater and other surface water discharges to bodies of water within the town is a matter that affects the public health, safety and welfare of the town, its citizens and businesses.
+The village board does hereby find that the management of stormwater and other surface water discharges to bodies of water within the village is a matter that affects the public health, safety and welfare of the village, its citizens and businesses.

-Surface water runoff may cause erosion of lands, threaten residences and businesses with water damage, and create environmental damage to the rivers, streams and other bodies of water within the town.
+Surface water runoff may cause erosion of lands, threaten residences and businesses with water damage, and create environmental damage to the rivers, streams and other bodies of water within the village.

-A system for the collection, conveyance and disposal of stormwater provides services to all properties within the town including those properties that are exempt by law from taxation.
+A system for the collection, conveyance and disposal of stormwater provides services to all properties within the village including those properties that are exempt by law from taxation.

-The cost of operating and maintaining the town's stormwater management system and financing necessary repairs, replacements, improvements, and extensions thereof should, to the extent practicable, be allocated in relationship to the services received from the system.
+The cost of operating and maintaining the village's stormwater management system and financing necessary repairs, replacements, improvements, and extensions thereof should, to the extent practicable, be allocated in relationship to the services received from the system.

-Failure to effectively manage stormwater affects the operations of the town sanitary sewer utility by, among other things, increasing the likelihood of infiltration and inflow into the sanitary sewer system.
+Failure to effectively manage stormwater affects the operations of the village sanitary sewer utility by, among other things, increasing the likelihood of infiltration and inflow into the sanitary sewer system.

-In order to protect the health, safety and welfare of the public, the town board hereby exercises its authority to establish a stormwater utility and establish the rates for stormwater management services.

-By adopting and publishing as required by law the regulations contained in this chapter, the town board is acting pursuant to authority granted by Wis.
+In order to protect the health, safety and welfare of the public, the village board hereby exercises its authority to establish a stormwater utility and establish the rates for stormwater management services.
+By adopting and publishing as required by law the regulations contained in this chapter, the village board is acting pursuant to authority granted by Wis.
 Stat. chs.
-60 and 66.
-(Ord.
-No. 2011-02, § 1, 7-11-2011)
+61 and 66.